Chapter 1 Week 1

 Once again, take some time to discuss it with friends, and then note down your agreed answer.
 Once you have, scroll down for the solution!

 Of course, you could have also cheated and read the paper.
-It will not always be obvious from the paper abstract what the unit of analysis is.
+The unit of analysis will not always be obvious from the paper abstract.
 Unless, of course, you come across a helpful abstract like this one:

 Objectives: To test the generalizability of previous crime and place trajectory analysis research on a different geographic location, Vancouver BC, and using alternative methods.
 Methods: A longitudinal analysis of a 16-year data set using the street segment as the unit of analysis.
 We use both the group-based trajectory model and a non-parametric cluster analysis technique termed k-means that does not require the same degree of assumptions as the group-based trajectory model.
 Results: The majority of street blocks in Vancouver evidence stable crime trends with a minority that reveal decreasing crime trends.
 The use of the k-means has a significant impact on the results of the analysis through a reduction in the number of classes, but the qualitative results are similar.
 Conclusions: The qualitative results of previous crime and place trajectory analyses are confirmed.
 Though the different trajectory analysis methods generate similar results, the non-parametric k-means model does significantly change the results.
 As such, any data set that does not satisfy the assumptions of the group-based trajectory model should use an alternative such as k-means.